emanueljg/boxevo/docs/source/02_usage.md

     -   This will create a single world populated by sprites that run for as long as the program is opened.
-    -   No statistics are generated.
+    -   The run will create a single text file with evolutionary data, named `val.txt`.
+    -   Beyond the `val.txt`, no statistics/graphing will be generated.

 2. Run `simulation\simulate.exe`.

-    -   This will run `startworld.exe` for as many times and as long as specified in the config.
+    -   This will run `startworld.exe` for as many times (`cfg.runs`) and as long (`cfg.duration`) as specified in the config.
     -   Each execution creates a dated directory which contains all of the runs spawned by one execution of `simulate.exe`.
     -   Each run will generate a text file with evolutionary data, named `val(run).txt`.
-    -   These `val.txt` files are in turn read by a graphing tool, which creates a graph `.png` for each evolutionary trait, where all of the data points are averages across all runs for that specific trait.
+    -   These `val.txt` files are in turn read by a graphing tool, which generates several things.
+        -   Each run gets a graph of the averages of the different evolutionary traits.
+            This graph is by default (`cfg.run_fname_format`) saved as `RUN, KEY.png`, where `RUN = run number` and `KEY = evolutionary trait`.
+        -   Each evolutionary trait also gets a graph describing its average progression across all runs, in essence being *"an average of an average"*.
+This graph is by default (`cfg.avg_fname_format`) saved as `KEY, medelvärde.png`.
+        -   Lastly, if `cfg.avg_tables == True`, text files corresponding to the "average of the average" graphs are created, containing all of the data points.
+These files are saved by default (`cfg.avg_table_fname`) as `KEY.txt`.